 A while ago, before my Italy trip, one of the English teachers at the high school invited me over to her house for lunch.
-After lunch, her and her husband took me on a little sightseeing tour, which was so nice!
+After lunch, she and her husband took me on a little sightseeing tour, which was so nice!

 The first place we went to was Mont St. Odile.
 It’s an abbey that’s on top of a mountain and overlooks the whole area.
 St. Odile is the patron saint of Alsace.
-Here’s the abbey, and a statue of her!
+Here’s the abbey, and a statue of her.

 The views were very beautiful.
 I’m just such a fan of trees.